 · They all have always been and always will be.

-We must put aside the thoughts of who and what God is, and just understand He is I AM, there is God, there is the Son, there is the Holy Ghost and they all work together in their own way to be the one God of our faith.
+All we have to understand is that He is I AM, there is God, there is the Son, there is the Holy Ghost and they all work together in their own way to be the one God of our faith.
 There is a reason for this even though we don’t know it, but it works out, so we do not have to wonder how it works, we just continue believing and acting!

 But, what of later?
 If we have eternal life, we have it now and later.
 What comes later?
 Heaven.
 What is heaven?
 In the epistle John attempts to describe to us what Heaven is like.
 He attempts to show us the majesty and glory of heaven using words.
 The picture he paints is intended to be awe inspiring and seems to meet that goal handily.
 The main thing we can be certain of is that we will not be disappointed.
 We speculate as to will this or that be in heaven?
 When we get there, the answer will manifest itself and you will have no regrets.
 John’s description should serve to tell us heaven will easily surpass all of our expectations.
 He is trying to convey Heaven is a destination truly worth our earthly toils.
-In heaven, there is no disappointment.
-Heaven is the real world, where things are bright, not dull and dark as though looking through a glass.
-Rest assured, we will see for ourselves what it is like one day, all we need to know is that it is a really wonderful place we should be aiming to go to when we die, through our belief and actions here on earth working together!
+All that we need to know about heaven is is that it is a really wonderful place we should be aiming to go to when we die, through our belief and actions here on earth working together!